Climate Change (Information Disclosure Based on TCFD Recommendations)

 Long-term

-Upstream, ITOCHU Group Power generation business, operations, Fossil fuel business, Iron ore business, Automobile business, Chemicals business
+Upstream, ITOCHU Group Power generation business, Fossil fuel business, Iron ore business, Automobile business, Chemicals business

-Technical Innovation Business opportunities that contribute to combatting and adapting to climate change are expected to increase (e.g., renewable energy, energy storage systems, low-carbon fuels, low-carbon emission steelmaking raw materials, etc.) Short-term
+Technical Innovation Business opportunities that contribute to mitigation to climate change are expected to increase (e.g., renewable energy, energy storage systems, low-carbon fuels, low-carbon emission steelmaking raw materials, etc.) Short-term

 Medium-term